nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Filter Data

 Step 7: Filter the datasets so that they relflect the genes present on the gene list.
+These updated datasets can be saved to file.

 ```Python
 # Queries are filtered out if they don't appear on the gene list for the first species dataset